 Traditional uses of Wild Kulthi

-In case of swelling in legs, leaves paste is applied topically.
+In the case of swelling in legs, leaves paste is applied topically.
 The Kulthi Dal is also eaten for reducing pain.The paste of roots or whole plant mixed with coconut oil, is applied on scalp to cure hair fall.